davidomotoso/Weather-app/Readme.md

 The weather application utilizes the following resources:

-- Favicon image : The favicon image used in the application is sourced from <a href="https://www.flaticon.com/">flaticon</a> and can be found at the following URL:
-  <a href="https://www.flaticon.com/free-icon/sunset_10132764?term=sunset&page=1&position=13&origin=tag&related_id=10132764">Sunset</a>.
-The icon was made by <a href="https://www.flaticon.com/authors/logisstudio">LogisStudio</a>
+- Favicon image : The favicon image used in the application is sourced from [flaticon](https://www.flaticon.com/) and can be found at the following URL: [Sunset](https://www.flaticon.com/free-icon/sunset_10132764?term=sunset&page=1&position=13&origin=tag&related_id=10132764).
+The icon was made by [LogisStudio](https://www.flaticon.com/authors/logisstudio)

-- Background Image: The background image used in the application is sourced from <a href="https://www.istockphoto.com/">iStockphoto</a> and can be found at the following URL: <a href="https://media.istockphoto.com/id/184103864/photo-clouds-on-sky.jpg?s=612x612&w=0&k=20&c=3JGI13B8xwZIObLtl8IN1VFtPErHv2pKiWV0tTuemsI=">Clouds on Sky.</a>
+- Background Image: The background image used in the application is sourced from [iStockphoto](https://www.istockphoto.com/) and can be found at the following URL: [Clouds on Sky](https://media.istockphoto.com/id/184103864/photo-clouds-on-sky.jpg?s=612x612&w=0&k=20&c=3JGI13B8xwZIObLtl8IN1VFtPErHv2pKiWV0tTuemsI=).

 - OpenWeatherMap: Weather data is retrieved from the OpenWeatherMap API.
-For more information, visit their website: <a href="https://openweathermap.org/" >OpenWeatherMap</a>.
+For more information, visit their website: [OpenWeatherMap](https://openweathermap.org).

 ## Disclamier